 For example, my husband still has an entire CD collection shoved under our dresser collecting dust.
 I parted with mine years ago because…iPhones, that’s why.
 If I want to listen to a song, it’s right at my fingertips at all times.
 How amazing.

 When I began practicing minimalism my intention was to create a home that was authentic to me.
 Not a home filled with all the latest trends, but something that felt genuine to who I am and what I love.
 That’s why our home is filled with antiques from my grandparents, the artwork of our children in frames and Normal Rockwell artwork of course.

 The Danish people take this to a whole new level and create crisp, clean, high styled homes.
 Not quite my cup of tea but I do love the idea of investing in high quality, long lasting things in order to create a sleek and stylish space!

 I used to fill our home with whatever style I bumped into at the local department store.
 Now I only buy things that speak to my soul and bring a smile to my face.
 Not many items make the cut either.
 I’m always sure to purchase with intention and a lot of thought.

 Other smart spending posts:

 It’s crazy to think that in England the average home size is around 1,000 square feet.
-Here in America people feel like they are suffocating in 2,000 square feet!
+Here in America, people feel like they are suffocating in 2,000 square feet!

 The idea of a smaller house sounds perfect to me.
 Once my grandma passed away all I could think about was her house.
 It was the most “homey” house I had ever been in.
-There was only 900 finished square feet.
+There were only 900 finished square feet.
 The basement was my personal playground and storage for canned veggies from the garden.
 That’s it.

 Do you think you could fit your whole life into 1,000 square feet?
 If you’re single or without children, do you imagine yourselves being comfortable forever in only 1,000 square feet?
 Most people would say no. Minimalism would have you consider that the smaller the home, the more warmth there is to be found.